AshishTondon/twtable/README.md

 ### Steps to configure twtable in project
 <ul>
 <li>
-Import twttable in project repository
+Import twtable in project repository

 ```javascript
 import TWTable from "@twister19/twtable";